Informatics / Computer Science

 Prof. Dr. Wil van der Aalst

 Born in the Netherlands in 1966, Wil van der Aalst is a professor at Eindhoven University of Technology where he heads the research hub, Data Science Center Eindhoven.
 He was a student at Eindhoven and became an assistant professor there in 1992.
 Visiting professorships then took him, amongst others, to the United States, China, Australia, Italy and Russia.
-Wil van der Aalst belongs to numerous learned societies such as the Royal Netherlands Academy of Arts and Sciences, the Royal Holland Society of Sciences and Humanities and the Academia Europae.
+Wil van der Aalst belongs to numerous learned societies such as the Royal Netherlands Academy of Arts and Sciences, the Royal Holland Society of Sciences and Humanities and the Academia Europe.
 He is also a member of the editorial board of journals like Computing, and Business & Information Systems Engineering.
 In January 2018 he took up his position as a Humboldt Professor at RWTH Aachen University.